Alt-Shivam/magma/lte/gateway/docker/README.md

+## About Magma AGW
+The Access Gateway (AGW) provides network services and policy enforcement.
+In an LTE network, the AGW implements an evolved packet core (EPC), and a combination of an AAA and a PGW.
+It works with existing, unmodified commercial radio hardware.

-# Containerized AGW
+## Containerized AGW
 This folder contains container image definitions for AGW services.

 The containers need to run on a host that has a patched Open vSwitch installation.
 The script [agw_install_docker.sh](../deploy/agw_install_docker.sh) can configure an Ubuntu machine to act as a host system for the containerized AGW.